Powys: Heraldry

-The gold in the county coat of arms symbolises the wealth of the area.
+The gold in the county council's coat of arms symbolises the wealth of the area.
 Black is for both mining and the Black Mountains.
 The fountain is a medieval heraldic charge displayed as a roundel barry wavy argent and azure.
 It represents water and refers to both the water catchment area and the rivers and lakes.
 Thus, the arms contain references to the hills and mountains, rivers and lakes, water supply and industry.

 The crest continues the colouring of the arms.
 A tower has been used in preference to a mural crown, which alludes to the county's military history and remains.
 From the tower rises a red kite, a bird almost extinct elsewhere in Britain but thriving in Powys.
 The bird is a "semé of black lozenges" for the former coal mining industry, while the golden fleece it carries is a reference to the importance of sheep rearing in the county.

 The county motto is: Powys – the paradise of Wales (Powys Paradwys Cymru).

 Government

 On 1 April 1974, Powys was created under the Local Government Act 1972.
 At first, the former administrative counties of Montgomery, Radnor, and Brecknock were districts within it.
 On 1 April 1996, the districts were abolished, and Powys was reconstituted as a unitary authority.
 There was a minor border adjustment in the northeast—specifically, the addition of the communities of Llansilin and Llangedwyn from Glyndŵr district in Clwyd—and with moving the border, so that rather than half of Llanrhaeadr-ym-Mochnant, all is included.

 The first Lord Lieutenant of Powys was previously the Lord Lieutenant of Montgomeryshire.
 The Lord Lieutenant of Brecknockshire and Lord Lieutenant of Radnorshire were appointed as lieutenants.
 The present lord lieutenant is Shân Legge-Bourke of Crickhowell.

+From 2024, Powys would be in the UK parliament constituencies of Brecon, Radnor and Cwm Tawe and Montgomeryshire and Glyndŵr, both of which extend out of the county.